philseven/cliqq-pay/docs/index.md

 To get the latest information and graphic logos, please visit the site: [http://7-connect.philseven.com](http://7-connect.philseven.com)

 ## III.
-7-Connect Web Services
+7-CONNECT Web Services

-### A. 7-Connect Reference
+### A. 7-CONNECT Reference

-7-Connect Reference is a 12-digit number issued by the 7-Connect gateway.
-This reference number will be presented at the store in order to transact customer's purchase under 7-Connect.
+7-CONNECT Reference is a 12-digit number issued by the 7-CONNECT gateway.
+This reference number will be presented at the store in order to transact customer's purchase under 7-CONNECT.

 #### 1. Creating a payment reference

-#####**a.)
-Via a redirect page –** After customer checks out and chooses 7-Connect as a payment option, merchant will send a request to generate a reference number.
+**a.)
+Via a redirect page –** After customer checks out and chooses 7-CONNECT as a payment option, merchant will send a request to generate a reference number.
 They will be then automatically redirected to the payment instruction page.
 This means that merchants don't have to create a payment instruction page.
-The payment instruction page contains the transaction details and the 7-Connect reference number issued for the transaction.
+The payment instruction page contains the transaction details and the 7-CONNECT reference number issued for the transaction.

 <br>